medinar/parser/src/main/resources/README.txt

     c) Save and close.

-  5) Open Terminal or CommandPrompt and set working directory to /parser-1.0.0/bin
+  5) Open Terminal or CommandPrompt and set working directory to /parser-1.0.0/bin. e.g.:

+      cd /Users/rommelmedina/NetBeansProjects/wallethub/parser-1.0.0/bin

+  6) Run startup script. e.g.:

+      sh start.sh

-  6) Run "java -Dspring.profiles.active=dev -Dspring.config.location=../config/application.yml -jar ../bin/parser-1.0.0.jar --accesslog=../input/access.log --startDate=2017-01-01.00:00:00 --duration=daily --threshold=500" to verify that it is correctly installed.
+  7) Run "java -Dspring.profiles.active=dev -Dspring.config.location=../config/application.yml -jar ../bin/parser-1.0.0.jar --accesslog=../input/access.log --startDate=2017-01-01.00:00:00 --duration=daily --threshold=500" to verify that it is correctly installed.

-  7) Or run "sh start.sh" or "start.bat" for windows.

-  8) Verify the result in the console or by executing the following queries:
+  8) Verify the result on the console or by executing the following queries on MySQL:

+    a) Login to MySQL Server.

+    b) Execute the following scripts:

+        - USE report;

-    a) select count(0) from access_log;
+        - SELECT count(0) FROM access_log;

-    b) select * from blocked_ip;
+        - SELECT * FROM blocked_ip;

+                        *** END ***